PokemonAutomation/Arduino-Source/SerialPrograms/BuildInstructions/Build-Ubuntu-Qt6.8.2.md

 ## Install Qt 6.8.2:

-Unlike with Qt 5.12, there is no offline installer for it.
-So you have two options here, use the online installer, or use a copy of an installation.

-### Official Online Installer:

-If you are ok with creating an account with Qt and using their online installer, then use this method.

 1. Download the online installer from here: https://www.qt.io/download-qt-installer
 2. Select custom install settings.
 3. Select the following options: